bonigarcia/selenium-jupiter/README.md

 ## Selenium-Jupiter CLI

-As of version 2.2.0, Selenium-Jupiter can used interactively from the Command Line Interface (CLI), i.e. the shell, to get VNC sessions of Docker browsers (Chrome, Firefox, Opera, Android).
+As of version 2.2.0, Selenium-Jupiter can used interactively from the Command Line Interface (CLI), i.e. the shell, to get VNC sessions of Docker browsers (Chrome, Firefox, Opera, Edge, Android).
 There are two ways of using this feature:

 * Directly from the source code, using Maven.
 The command to be used is ``mvn exec:java -Dexec.args="browserName"``.
 For instance: